 We do not offer rentals to groups.
 Our rings stay very busy with WAGD classes and privates.
 Thanks for asking, though!

 Can you help me train my dog to be a service dog?

 Our Pet Manners classes are a good start for training the obedience behaviors needed by service dogs with public access.
 However, we do not do specific training or certification for service dogs.
 We get a lot of questions from people wanting to know the laws surrounding service dogs and how their dog can qualify for public access under those laws.
-The U.S. government website for the ADA has clear information on this topic at www.ada.gov/regs2010/service_animal_qa.html.
+This comprehensive article explains the ins and outs of service dog access.
+The U.S. government website for the ADA also has good information on on this topic: www.ada.gov/regs2010/service_animal_qa.html.

 Note: Get the full list of WAGD policies here.

 Ongoing (Advanced) Classes

 I’ll be out of town for a couple weeks.
 Do I have to pay for my Ongoing Class?

 Yes, if you want your spot on the roster held.
 The per visit cost of the Ongoing classes is less than regular series classes or drop-ins.
 This accounts for the fact that it is a longer term commitment and that you’ll likely miss some classes.
 If you’d like to drop the class, then re-enroll when you return, you are free to do that.
 However, we do require a full week’s notice prior to dropping.
 Also, those on the waitlist will have the opportunity to enroll in that class, possibly filling it.
 We are unable to hold roster positions.
 It may sound like we are sticklers.
 But, we need to be fair to our instructors and our business.
 Thank you for understanding.